kieransmith1234/motion-impossible/README.md

 The purpose is to spawn and destory sessions in an efficient way as to avoid dangling sessions, etc. When you click the Create button it will call the /sessions/create/ endpoint which will create a session with a cookie stored in the MongoStore.
 The client utilises React and Axios to call the endpoints asynchronously.

-The backend server.js has an asynchronous function run on an interval to clean up the sessions in Mongo that have surpassed their expiration date inside the cookie.
+The backend server.js has an asynchronous function run on an interval to clean up the sessions in Mongo that have surpassed their expiration date.